GAGGIUINO/gaggiuino.github.io/docs/stm32-upgrade-pack/blackpill.md

 ## Pin changes from Nano to STM32
 The nano and blackpill/stm32 have different pin setups on their respective boards so the wires terminating on the nano expansion (which were defined in the nano instructions) will need to be moved to the newly defined pins (shown below) to work properly on stm32.

+?>Initially make sure you blackpill is correctly positioned in the expansion board.
+This will allow you to then just focus on the labels written on nano expansion board.

 | Wires     	    | nano EXP L         	| STM32 L              	    | STM32 R               | nano EXP R                | Wires                         |
 | :---:       	    |    :----:          	|        :---:	            |   :---:               |      :---:                |       :---:                   |
 |           	    |   D13             	|   PA9			            |   PB1                 |   D12                     |   HX711_sck_2                 |